-Unfortunately, our students deserve more.
+Our students deserve more.
 One way to help them own their role (power) in the curriculum-making process is for teachers to include them in the conversation.
-Here are seven conversational do's and don'ts to consider when involving students in curriculum decisions:
+Here are seven conversational dos and don’ts to consider when involving students in curriculum decisions:

 1. Do ask students if they know the difference between standards and curriculum.
 Spend time examining how standards provide learning goals while a curriculum establishes and identifies the steps to reach a learning goal.
 You can help students understand by using the Common Core as an example of grade-level standards, pulling out details to highlight common myths about the two concepts.

 Don’t simply begin the conversation by asking, “Who wants to help create our curriculum?”
 Provide a little context to help prevent misunderstanding right from the beginning.

 2. Do identify non-negotiable elements of the curriculum conversation.
 For instance, remind students that while learning goals are not debatable, their feedback is critical in designing how to reach these goals.

 Don’t mislead students as to the extent of their influence on curriculum development.

 3. Do ask students to brainstorm potential sources of (and solutions for) resistance to their increased role in making curriculum decisions.
 Talk openly about the doubts and fears that parents may voice.
 Address the possible pushback from school leaders like counselors and principals.